Kalatz/exercise_recognition/README.md

 ![alt-text-1](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/After%20smote.png) ![alt-text-2](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/After%20smote.png)

-The StandardScaler was use on the data.
+The StandardScaler was used on the data.
 In scikit-learn is a preprocessing technique used to standardize a dataset, which means scaling features to have a mean of 0 and a standard deviation of 1.

 Mathematically, it is represented as: